Updated weekly · Independent reviews · 2026 edition

 Affiliate relationships, where they exist, are disclosed and never influence a score.
 When an app maker updates pricing or ships a major feature, we re-test and revise.

-Why some apps rank higher than others
+Why do some fitness apps rank higher than others?

 After testing dozens of apps across nine categories, the same pattern appears every time: the best apps are not the ones with the longest feature lists.
 They are the ones that win on three things at once.